Bottom Line

 Weight

-For a jacket this weather resistant and durable, some concessions do have to be made for weight.
-While this certainly isn’t the heaviest jacket we tested, it is not a true ultralight jacket either.
-Packing it down into a small space proved to be a bit of a challenge.
-Those prioritizing space and weight above everything else may not choose the Beta, but its superior weather resistance more than makes up for any sacrifices in weight and packability compared to UL layers.
-We will continue making room for this jacket in our pack if it means that it will keep us warm and dry in the worst weather.
+Still, its superior weather resistance more than makes up for any weight and packability sacrifices compared to other ultralight layers.
+We will continue making room for this jacket in our pack if it means keeping us warm and dry in the worst weather.

-Should You Buy the Arc’teryx Beta?
+Should You Buy the Arc’teryx Beta SL?

-If you are one to regularly go out in the harshest conditions, then the Arc’teryx Beta is the jacket for you.
-The high price tag may not be the best fit for some, but this cost is an investment in one of the most weather-resistant and durable options on the market and is sure to serve you well for years.
-The Arc’teryx Beta is not the most breathable or packable jacket out of our lineup, but those are worthy trade-offs for a burly jacket that performs best in cool and wet conditions.
-We used it on days when the weather was guaranteed to be wet and windy and we were warm and dry through every test.
+While not as packable or lightweight as other jackets in our lineup, these are worthwhile trade-offs for a burly jacket that performs best in cool, wet conditions.
+We used it on days when the weather was guaranteed to be wet and windy, and we were warm and dry through every test.
 We will trust this jacket in the harshest conditions for many more trips to come.

 What Other Rain Jackets Should You Consider?